DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `~`, as in `##.element ~ div`: Similar to `+`, but blocks *all* such `div` elements that are below it on the same floor in the filetree, and not just the one right below.
 * Spacing between elements, e.g. `##.element .element`: Similar to `>`, but can mean <b>*any*</b> number of floors between the elements, and not just those that are one floor apart.
 * `##element1,element2` (alt. `##element1, element2`): Combines two hiding entries into the same line of text.
+* `:empty`: Removes page elements that contain nothing whatsoever inside them.
+Should be tested locally before adding them to a list, since it's not guaranteed it'll work.

 ##### Advanced examples:
 * The first two `##` of an element entry, are not used for elements written after e.g. `>`, `+` or `:has`.
 In those cases, the `##` in `##element` gets removed, `##.class` becomes `.class`, and `###id` becomes `#id`.